Caseythezahima/wikipedia-category-tree-explorer/README.md

 <br>

 # Some metrics
 I explored, but abandoned, the possibility of optionally displaying the count of recursively-reachable subcategories and/or pages alongside each category.
-The motivation here was wanting to be able to see something like the "weight", or "abstraction weight" of every category.
+The motivation here was wanting to be able to see something like the "weight", or "abstraction weight", of every category.

 <br>